 Designed by those who know best, Teacher Care Crate is the perfect monthly reminder for busy teachers to step back and put self-care first.
-Each box comes with 6-8 items, from cute teaching-themed home goods and décor to items that address the whole self, like bath bombs, chocolates, self-care calendars and more.
+Each box comes with 6-8 items, from cute home goods and décor to items that address the whole self, like bath bombs, chocolates, self-care calendars, and more.

 “I intended on cancelling after just one month, but realized it's so important to do something a little extra special for myself each month,” Counselor Jessica H. noted.
 That little extra something helps remind you that you’re a person first, and your needs count.

 Read something you love